tillchen/personal-website/content/posts/2019-05-12-Python-Notes.md

         return word
     ```

 9. Python supports both pass-by-value and pass-by-reference.
 Variables in Python are object references.
-If there's only assignment, the original object won't change.
+If there"s only assignment, the original object won"t change.

 ## OOP